anamicaarya/api-gateway-tests/README.md

 ## What the suite covers

 1. **Kong Manager flows**
-   - Create a Service through the UI.
+   - Create a Service through the UI. (both url and protocol based)
-   - Create a Route associated with that Service.
+   - Create a Route associated with that Service. (strip_path: true, false, with host)
    - Basic list and detail validation.
 2. **Proxy checks**
    - Verify that configured paths and methods respond.